rc4000/gtts-vlang/README.md

 ```

+## Languages
-for the language you need to use the ISO-639 code,
+For the language you need to use the ISO-639 code,
 here is a small list: <br>
 see the full list at: https://cloud.google.com/translate/docs/languages